How Gratitude Combats Depression

-Here are 7 that will not only deck your halls, but offer you an antidote to depressive symptoms all year long.
+Here are seven that will not only deck your halls, but offer you an antidote to depressive symptoms all year long.

-2) Three good things - Write down three things that had gone well for you this week and an explanation why those things happened.
+2. Three good things.
+Write down three things that had gone well for you this week and an explanation of why those things happened.

-4) Three funny things - Write down three funny things you experienced or did this week - and an explanation why those things happened.
+4. Three funny things.
+Write down three funny things you experienced or did this week—and an explanation of why those things happened.

 Science Behind Gratitude